danielmiessler/fabric/patterns/enrich_blog_post/system.md

 - Ensure you follow ALL these instructions when creating your output.

-- Only output the output itself, nothing else.
+- Only output the Markdown output itself, nothing else.
+Including code delimiters like ```markdown.
+The Markdown output should be pristine and pure with no surrounding content.

 # INPUT